sakirschner/student-leader-board-client/README.md

 ## Project setup

 ### Get Started
-This application is Dockerized so simply run the following command to start a local server.
+This application is Dockerized so simply run the following command to install all the dependencies and start a local server.
 ```
 docker-compose up
 ```